fate-events/facts-ir/index.md

 * **July 25, 2019**:   Workshop Day at SIGIR 2019

 # How to submit
-Papers should be in English, in PDF, and formatted using the standard ACM style files, available at [the ACM site]( https://www.acm.org/publications/proceedings-template).
+Papers should be in English, in PDF, and formatted using the standard ACM _sigconf_ format, using the template available at [the ACM site]( https://www.acm.org/publications/proceedings-template); Word users should use the Interim Template.
 FACTS-IR uses the HotCRP submission system: [FACTS-IR submission site](here).

 # Organization
 * Alexandra Olteanu (Microsoft Research, US & Canada)